 This is very quick overview of the use of worship flags in the Bible.
 But hopefully offers you a small insight into what the Bible says, and areas to think about when you choose to dance with flags.

 I like to remember it as a visual demonstration of a spiritual truth.
 Just like moving normally, you never know the impact moving with flags and banners can have on you and others who may witness it.
 The colour you use can create just as much impact.

-Finally, want to come try using resources during your worship?
+Finally, want to come and try using resources during your worship?
 Then get in touch with me here to chat about me coming to your church, where you can try out ways of moving with flags, ribbons and material.
 No prior experience necessary!

-You can also head to Shop where there is a selection of flags, ribbons and streamers that you purchase to get you going.
+You can also head to Shop where there is a selection of flags, ribbons and streamers that you can purchase to get you going.

 Want to keep up with UC Grace journey?
 We’d love to keep you in the loop.
 Head here to get your name down!

 Ribbons are another way to bring colour and movement into

 dancing.
 Not only do they raise the eye level upwards, but the colour and the

 way the ribbon moves speak to different people in so many ways.

 There’re short ones, fat ones, thin ones, long ones,